-- 1. Align the supplied power booster with the holes on the firewall and secure it with the original hardware. - From under the dash connect the booster pushrod and the brake light switch to the brake pedal pin and secure with a cotter pin.
-Make sure the pedal moves freely without binding and that the brake lights turn on and off as the pedal is applied and released.
-In some cases it may be necessary to purchase a brake light switch for power brakes. - 3.
-Use a vacuum hose to connect the power booster to a direct source of engine manifold vacuum or aftermarket vacuum pump. - 4.
-For cars with a single reservoir master cylinder remove the steel brake line going from the original master cylinder to the factory distribution block. - 5.
-Disconnect the line that goes to the rear brakes from the distribution block and plug that port with the 3/8-24 plug provided. - 6.
-Temporarily install the master cylinder and combination block assembly on the booster.
-Keep in mind the master cylinder must be removed and bench bleed prior to completing the installation. - 7.
-Using one of the lines provided connect the Front Out port of the combination block to the open port on your factory distribution block, - 8.
-Using the other brake line and the union supplied connect the Rear Out port of the combination block to your original rear brake line. - 9.
-Use the other plug provided to plug the other Front Out port of the combination block. - 10.
+- 1. For cars with a single reservoir master cylinder remove the steel brake line going from the original master cylinder to the factory distribution block. - 2.
+Disconnect the line that goes to the rear brakes from the distribution block and plug that port with the 3/8-24 plug provided. - 3.
+Temporarily install the master cylinder and combination block assembly on the power booster.
+Keep in mind the master cylinder must be removed and bench bleed prior to completing the installation. - 4.
+Using one of the lines provided connect the Front Out port of the combination block to the open port on your factory distribution block, - 5.
+Using the other brake line and the union supplied connect the Rear Out port of the combination block to your original rear brake line. - 6.
+Use the other plug provided to plug the other Front Out port of the combination block. - 7.
 If your car was already equipped with a dual reservoir master cylinder you either need to bend and or shorten the lines supplied to connect the combination block to your original distribution block or you can cut your original lines and flare the fittings supplied onto them.
 In either case be sure to connect the Front Out and Rear Out ports of the combination block to the correct ports of your original distribution block.
-Also be sure to install the supplied plug into the remaining port of the combination block. - 11.
+Also be sure to install the supplied plug into the remaining port of the combination block. - 8.
 If your car has a hydraulic brake light switch to operate the tail lights you will need to utilize the new switch and pigtail supplied in the combination block.
-If your brake light switch is located on the brake pedal you can skip this step. - 12.
+If your brake light switch is located on the brake pedal you can skip - 9.
 You can now remove the master cylinder for bench bleeding.